Karren Karagulian: Career

-While Karagulian considered retirement from acting prior to Anora, the film's success resulted in increased attention and rejuvenated his career.
-He is set to star in the upcoming Christmas action film The Man with the Bag, alongside Alan Ritchson and Arnold Schwarzenegger, and a sequel to Quentin Tarantino's Once Upon a Time in Hollywood, The Adventures of Cliff Booth, alongside Brad Pitt.
+Though Karagulian considered retirement from acting prior to Anora, the film's success resulted in increased attention and rejuvenated his career.
+He is set to star in the upcoming Christmas action film The Man with the Bag, alongside Alan Ritchson and Arnold Schwarzenegger, and The Further Mis-Adventures of Cliff Booth, a sequel to Quentin Tarantino's Once Upon a Time in Hollywood, alongside Brad Pitt.